chenwt/OncoExplorer/README.md

 * It would be pretty interesting to check the results from three parts: simplified (SGA,SGA) weighted, results from SGA->DEG->GoTerm, results from SGA->GoTerm.
 We may compare the effect of classification.

+* Also we can consider the role within through patient-wise rule.

+* Note that we may want to filter the GoTerm which is not related to biological process in the goAnn.cfacts file?

 EOF.